I-95 Northbound Rappahannock River Crossing

 Virginia Department of Transportation

-JMT is managing a multi-discipline team consisting of roadway design, bridge design, drainage design, stormwater management design, environmental permitting, MOT, traffic and ITS design, geotechnical investigation and testing, and public involvement, surveying, utility designation, and noise wall analysis and design.
-JMT is responsible for securing all environmental permits and ROW for the project.
 The project required coordination with FHWA, VDOT, EPA, DEQ, US Army COE, VMRC, VDGIF, City of Fredericksburg, and Stafford County.
-Stakeholders coordinated with include local emergency responders, homeowners concerned about noise walls, environmental groups, river and trail user groups, and utility companies.
-Extensive coordination with two other major projects that overlap construction limits with this project is required.
-JMT is responsible for addressing requests for information from the contractor and performing shop drawing reviews.
+Stakeholders coordinated with included local emergency responders, homeowners concerned about noise walls, environmental groups, river and trail user groups, and utility companies.
+Extensive coordination was required with two other major projects that overlapped construction limits with this project.
+JMT was responsible for addressing requests for information from the contractor and performing shop drawing reviews.